-When I became a mother I wanted to share the joy that I felt in my Grandmothers kitchen with my own children.
-I know little children may be messy at times and the thought of a giant mess can scare many Mothers (including myself!).
-I try to remember what my Grandmother always told me “We may be making a mess but we are also making memories.”
+When I became a mother I wanted to share the joy that I felt in my grandmother’s kitchen with my own children.
+I know little children may be messy at times and the thought of a giant mess can scare many mothers (including myself!).
+I try to remember what my grandmother always told me, “We may be making a mess but we are also making memories.”.
 My children are now seventeen, seven and six.
-Since they were young (even as toddlers) I have brought them into my kitchen to help Mommy in any way that they could.
-I can remember my daughter with flour on her little nose and a big smile on her face.
-Mixing away in a bowl that seemed larger then she was.
+Since they were young (even as toddlers) I have brought them into my kitchen to help mommy in any way that they could.
+I can remember my daughter with flour on her little nose and a big smile on her face, mixing away in a bowl that seemed larger then she was.
 We would talk of her hopes of growing older, how one day she might become a chef or a teacher when she was “all grown up”.
 We talked of her dreams, faith, love… as we cooked away in our own little part of this world.
 I look back and I see my oldest son learning to blanche tomatoes.
-I see the amazement in his eyes as the pilling starts to fall off.
+I see the amazement in his eyes as the peeling starts to fall off.
 His little scientist mind is working overtime learning the simple act of “putting supper on the table”.
 My youngest son is sitting in the floor drumming on a pot singing as loud as he can.
 He can feel our love all around him.
 Our little kitchen is filled with many sweet blessings!